Model Context Protocol (MCP)

 • Observations: observations, soundings, super observations, constellation status, flying missions, flight paths, predicted paths, current location, launch sites

-• Forecasts: point forecasts, interpolated point forecasts, gridded forecasts, station forecasts, forecasted soundings, initialization times, run information, variables, historical gridded and interpolated data
+• Forecasts: dynamic point forecasts, interpolated point forecasts, gridded forecasts, static station forecasts, forecasted soundings, initialization times, run information, variables, historical gridded and interpolated data

 • Insights: population-weighted heating and cooling degree days (HDD/CDD), calculation times